tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-connect-android.md

 }
 ```

+## Register with the Discovery Agent
- - Register with the `DiscoveryAgent` to get robot state events
+Register with the `DiscoveryAgent` to get robot state events

 ```java
 // Bluetooth Classic (Sphero)